Reboot CSS

 Address

-s are for presenting contact information for the nearest ancestor (or an entire body of work).
-Preserve formatting by ending lines with <br>
+The <address> element is updated to reset the browser default font-style from italic to normal. line-height is also now inherited, and margin-bottom: 1rem has been added. <address>s are for presenting contact information for the nearest ancestor (or an entire body of work).
+Preserve formatting by ending lines with <br>.

 1 Microsoft Way